gocodeup/intro-to-testing-js/README.md

 # Intro to Testing in JS

 ## Summary
 This is an introduction to automated testing in JavaScript.
 The idea behind automated testing is to provide immediate feedback on the code you write to solve a problem, add a feature, or fix a bug.
 The feedback from the tests comes in the form of green passing tests or red failing tests.
-Tests are functions that test functions to compare the results of the actual output vs. the expected output.
+Tests are functions that test, or exercise, OTHER functions, comparing the results of actual output vs. expected output.

 Specifically, we will be working with "unit tests", as our type of test.
 A unit means the smallest possible block of functionality.
 Most frequently, this means a single user-defined function in code.
 Unit tests aim to test the building blocks of functionality.
 In this way, they test application code from the inside-out.
 Other types of test such as end-to-end tests test the entire application from the outside-in